The Evolution and Craft of the Costume of Ballet

 Key Takeaways

-- Ballet costumes originated in the royal courts of Italy and France in the 17th century, evolving to prioritize movement and expression, particularly through the introduction of ballet slippers and shorter skirts.
+• Ballet costumes originated in the royal courts of Italy and France in the 17th century.
+They evolved to prioritize movement and expression, particularly by introducing ballet slippers and shorter skirts.

-- Costume designs in classical Russian ballets are crucial for enhancing the visual narrative, merging beauty with functionality to allow dancers to execute complex choreography.
+• Costume designs in classical Russian ballets are crucial for enhancing the visual narrative.
+They merge beauty with functionality, allowing dancers to execute complex choreography.

 The Origins of Ballet Costumes